 - Cortisone shots injected into the affected area may significantly reduce pain and discomfort.

-- Fusion of Big Toe Joint (Arthrodesis): Fusing together the bones of the big toe joint and removing the damaged cartilage around them, is necessary when the condition is severe.
+- Fusion of the big toe joint (Arthrodesis): Fusing the bones of the big toe joint and removing the damaged cartilage around them is necessary when the condition is severe.
 Special devices may be inserted to keep the bones in place while they heal together.
 This surgery is excellent in removing the pain, but the downside is the permanent loss of motion as the big toe is locked in one place.